millionmarketing/replit-teste-NOVO/replit.md

 2. **Production**:
    - Frontend built with Vite to static assets
    - Backend bundled with esbuild
-   - PostgreSQL database (currently using Neon serverless)
+   - PostgreSQL database using Neon serverless with full schema migration
    - Environment variables for database connection

 **Build Process**: